El Granada Advocates

 Stabilizing the Wildlife and Groves:

-Worldwide, loss of habitat is recognized as the leading cause of wildlife loss.
-With the climate crisis upon us, we don't have the luxury of cutting down all nonnative trees to re-grow our parks and landscapes to include only native plants.
+Habitat loss is the leading cause of wildlife decline.
+With climate change worsening, we can't afford to cut down all nonnative trees to replant only natives.
 Clear cutting local groves of trees would kill and force out existing animal, bird and beneficial insect species, creating unknown environmental imbalances at a time when climate change is already unpredictable.
-Removing a significant number of trees also weakens the groves which can cause dangerous windfall of single trees during storms.
+Removing a significant number of trees also weakens the groves which can cause dangerous windfall of single or groups of trees during storms.

 Stabilizing the Climate: